Field-mediated locomotor dynamics on highly deformable surfaces: Supplementary Materials

 where $k_c\equiv k(r_c), k'_c\equiv k'(r_c)$.

 The solution to this damped oscillator gives the solution as

-with an exponentially decaying envelope with a half-life $2\log{2}/\epsilon$ that decreases with the extent of bias of the vehicle towards the left to right.
-The larger the imperfection is, the faster the trajectory is attracted a circular orbit.
-The simulation using a perturbation with $\epsilon=0.043$ shows good agreement with the transient orbit we see in the experiment (see Fig.~\ref{fig:decayingOrbit}).
+with an exponentially decaying envelope with a half-life $(2\log{2})/\epsilon$ that degrades with the bias; that is, the larger the imperfection is, the faster the trajectory is attracted a circular orbit.

 On the other hand, when the vehicle has an acceleration bias towards the orbit direction, $\epsilon$ will be negative, then $\rho$ will expand and leads the orbit to either crash to the center or escape from the membrane.
 From this example with counterclockwise trajectory, we see that the orbit is attracted to a circular orbit when $\epsilon \propto (B_2-B_1)>0$, that is when the CoM is biased to the left wheel.
+The data listed in Section S1 shows an estimate $\epsilon \approx 0.043$, indicating a half life of $(2\log{2}/0.0043)\approx 22$ revolutions.
+This matches with our experimental observation.\\